 The biggest negative effect of gambling is the loss of money.
 If someone has a gambling problem and loses a great deal of money, this can result in debt, asset loss, bankruptcy, fraud, theft, job loss or poor performance at work, stress and even suicide.

-If you’re concerned that you may have a gambling problem, try completing the National Responsible Gambling’s online checklist.
+If you’re concerned that you may have a gambling problem, complete the National Responsible Gambling’s online checklist to help determine your vulnerability to gambling addiction.

 How to get help